bestrocker/beesound/README.md

 OOP15-BeeSound:

 This is our application program for the OOP project.
-Please download jar and library folder from Download directory and just run it!
+Please download jar from Download directory and just run it!
+Our reference pdf is in that folder.
 Enjoy!